 Energy and Material Flows

 Every Friday, Circulate rounds up a collection of interesting circular economy related stories and articles.
-This Friday, check out Zeoform, a new replacement for plastics, an article on 3D printing ecosystems and much more…
+Today, we’re recommending an article on the potential of harvesting living molecules for use in electronics, Lyft’s latest push and much more…

 The foundation of a prosperous global economy is an energy system that is reliable, resilient and accessible.
 Today, more than two billion people living without secure access to power, while increasing urbanisation, extreme weather events place current infrastructures under increasing strain.

 An edible packaging innovation, called Ooho! was among the finalists for the Carlsberg Green Ideas award.
 Ooho, created by Skipping Rock Labs, is an edible packaging made out of seaweed and a calcium chloride-based membrane.

 With the release of the European Commission’s circular economy package on Wednesday, there has been no shortage of writing on this topic.
 Opinion has been divided over the contents of the proposals, so in this week’s Circulate on Fridays, we’ll give a digest of some of the analysis from the

 Despite the high-tech promises of the past, we don’t yet live in a paperless world.
 Whilst computers, phones, tablets and e-readers have proliferated, they haven’t made much of a dent on paper use, which has increased in recent years.

 Much of the discussion at this week’s COP21 summit in Paris will focus on the important topics of renewable energy development, energy efficiency, carbon pricing and the reduction of fossil fuel subsidies.
 What currently might be under-represented is the circular economy framework, which should be central to the debate given